RESOURCES: Player's Guide to Garou, by White Wolf, pgs. 58-60; Werewolf: The Apocalypse 20th Anniversary Edition

 • When does a Metis undergo First Change?

+A Metis is born as a Crinos form and usually remains so until their first change.
 This varies somewhat, for unknown reasons.
 Some Metis can take their other forms in early childhood, around age four or five.
-Others must remain in their breed form until ages nine or 10.
+Others must remain in their Crinos breed form until ages nine or 10.
 Some werewolves believe that Metis born of two lupus undergo the Change earlier than the offspring of two homids, but no one’s made a scientific study of this.

 • Can Metis have sex, even though they are sterile?